 When it comes to building a team, there are really two types of copywriters you can hire.
 The first is a general copywriter, who is best at things like social media posts, newsletters, and blog posts.
 This person should understand your voice and can take an outline and run with it.
 But they don’t need to actually sell anything with their words.
 The other type specializes in creating copy for sales-focused materials such as sales pages, ads, and email sequences.

 You may be able to find a copywriter who does both, but typically the rates are quite different between these two types of writers (a sales-focused “direct response” copywriter is more expensive).
-So you may be better off having two (that’s what I do!).
+So you may be better off having both types on your team (that’s what I do!).

 Role #10: The Administrative Assistant